Wednesday, 12th July

 The UFV's Theatre Group Students will be in charge of performing some of the scenes.

-Practical information: A shuttle service will take the participants from the UFV campus at 19:30.
+Practical information: A shuttle service will drive the participants from the UFV campus at 19:30.

 Prado Museum visit